Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Adversarial attack on attackers

-Periodically-set loss attractors divide logits with different $l_0$ into intervals, so that we could reverse the loss trend in each of the interval to cheat attackers into the opposite attack direction as in Fig. \ref{fig:intro} (b).
-However, reversing the trend demands more than mapping in-interval losses to a fixed value $l_\text{a}$.
-It requires mapping a small loss with a large one.
-Thus, we set the target loss value $l_\text{t}$ for logits as
+Periodically-set loss attractors divide logits with different $l_\mathrm{org}$ into intervals, so that we could manipulate the loss trend in each interval to form our designed loss curve that cheats attackers.
+The target loss values $l_\mathrm{trg}$ in the two misleading curves $l_\mathrm{trg\_lnr}$, $l_\mathrm{trg\_sin}$ in Fig. \ref{fig:intro} (b) can be expressed as